ÍÃ×ÓÏÈÉú

 student talking to professor at event

 Graduates of the Counselor Education-Master of Education program have opportunities to seek employment in a variety of settings.
-These settings can include private practices, hospitals, community centers, government agencies, prisons, and residential treatment centers.
+These settings can include private practices, hospitals, community centers, schools, government agencies, prisons, and residential treatment centers.

 Due to federal licensure notifications and state accreditation requirements for clinical mental health counseling and school counseling, the ÍÃ×ÓÏÈÉú University Counselor Education Program recruitment is limited to Ohio.
 The program is working with the Counselor, Social Work, Marriage and Family Therapist (CSWMFT) Board to obtain temporary licensure approval under the for the Clinical Mental Health Counseling specialty.
 Additionally, the program is in the final stages of obtaining licensure approval from the Ohio Department of Higher Education (ODHE) for the School Counseling specialty.